UC San Diego

 The beginning of the performance management cycle is typically after the last performance appraisal.

-• Determine which Performance Appraisal and Development Model(s) your department or unit uses for specific job classifications.
+• Determine which Performance Management Procedures and Model(s) your department or unit uses for specific job classifications.

 • Review the employee's job description and update as needed.